abhishek321p/trip-calculator/README.md

 But, here is the catch, everytime we want to calculate the distance we will be looping through the interchanges which is O(N) costly operation.
-There is a more simplified and straightforward approach for solving this which can be done in constant time O(1) using the number line, approach is explained below.
+There is a more simplified and straightforward approach for solving this which can be done in constant time O(1) using the number line.
+Approach is explained below.

-**Note**: Since the 407ETR is linear in given problem we are using the number line approach.
+**Note**: Since the 407ETR is linear in given problem, we are using the number line approach.
 If this was network of routes, we would have built a Graph with interchanges as nodes and distances as connections.